artefactual/archivematica-storage-service-docs/recovery.rst

 AIP recovery
 ============

-AIP recovery support allows a Storage Service administrator to replace a corrupt version of a stored AIP with the correct version.
+AIP recovery allows a Storage Service administrator to replace a corrupt version of a stored AIP with the correct version.
 This process requires that you have a non-corrupted backup copy of the AIP.
 By replacing the AIP using the recovery process, the recovered version of the AIP will be available to users through the Archivematica dashboard.

 *On this page*: